great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_input_validation_for_an_expectation.md

 Our Expectation will typically be configured using input parameters: for example, we might expect the fraction of null values to be most `mostly=.05`.
 We can define the `validate_configuration` method of our Expectation to ensure that the input parameters constitute a valid configuration, so that it raises an exception if `mostly=-2` or `mostly=Joe`.

-In the follwoing example, given input parameters of a minimum and maximum threshold, we verify that our minimum threshold does not exceed our maximum threshold:
+In the following example, given input parameters of a minimum and maximum threshold, we verify that our minimum threshold does not exceed our maximum threshold:

 ````python
 def validate_configuration(self, configuration: Optional[ExpectationConfiguration]):